react-navigation/react-navigation.github.io/versioned_docs/version-7.x/auth-flow.md

 From the previous snippet, we can see that we need 3 state variables:

-- `isLoading` - We set this to `true` when we're trying to check if we already have a token saved in `SecureStore`
+- `isLoading` - We set this to `true` when we're trying to check if we already have a token saved in `SecureStore`.
-- `isSignout` - We set this to `true` when user is signing out, otherwise set it to `false`
+- `isSignout` - We set this to `true` when user is signing out, otherwise set it to `false`.
+This can be used to customize the animation when signing out.
 - `userToken` - The token for the user.
 If it's non-null, we assume the user is logged in, otherwise not.

 So we need to: